-AMBAG developed an AMBAG GIS Data Viewer in FY 2015-2016 with ongoing updates in FY 2018-2019.
+AMBAG developed an AMBAG GIS Data Viewer in FY 2015-2016 with ongoing updates in FY 2019-2020.
 The GIS data viewer allows jurisdictions and the public to view geospatial data in a live and interactive format.
 The tool hosts spatial data holdings in a standardized, dynamic and accessible format.
 AMBAG compiled GIS datasets to show transportation project, managing agencies and the types of sensitive environmental or other resources are near projects to help them prepare Environmental Impact Reports (EIRs) and design projects which cause the least impact to these resources.
+In 2018, AMBAG started evaluating the use of a GIS based land use mapping tool, as a case study to enhance the planning process for the upcoming Metropolitan Transportation Plan/Sustainable Communities Strategy (MTP/SCS).
+In FY20, AMBAG updated the tool with additional land use data sets in preparation of the MTP/SCS scenario planning phase.
+In FY21, AMBAG will be onboarding the 18 cities and three county local jurisdictions to enhance technical support amongst our member jurisdictions and introduce the ability to quickly create and evaluate iterative land use options.
+We are also working to incorporate this tool as a key component in MTP/SCS's public participation process.